FREQUENTLY ASKED QUESTIONS:

 - Jeff Bridges: Two-part answer.
 A couple of reliable and respected insider sources confirmed for me that he read at least some of the online version, and enjoyed ("It worked, man, it really worked!").
 As for the book, he has a copy, and he sent my editor a very nice letter.
 Class act all the way.

 - John Goodman had some of the online version read to him, laughed and asked to see the whole thing; a copy was printed out and given to him.
+No word on if he's aware of the book.

-- James Hoosier (Liam) received an autographed copy of the book from me at the cast reunion screening in New York.
+- James Hoosier (Liam) received an autographed copy of the book from me at the August 2011 cast reunion screening in New York.

-- Jeff Dowd (extra in bowling alley, and, of course, the inspiration for the Dude) visited The Little Lebowski Shop, where the book and other fine Lebowski products are sold, and presumably saw the book there—it's a small store, you can't miss anything.
+- Jeff Dowd (extra in bowling alley, and, of course, the inspiration for the Dude) has visited The Little Lebowski Shop, where the book and other fine Lebowski products are sold, and presumably saw the book there—it's a small store, you can't miss anything.

 "What will your next Shakespeare-movie mashup be?"